Over 30,000 Mississippians get stories like this delivered to their inboxes for free.

 “We want to do the best we can and be transparent in every way,” Adam Kelley of Children’s Hospital said.

 Representatives from the hospital have made it clear that Children’s problems began and ended with Mississippi Medicaid’s payment history, specifically its two coordinated care companies, United Healthcare and Magnolia Health.
 Together these companies insure two-thirds of Mississippi Medicaid beneficiaries.

-In a conversation with Mississippi Today last week, Kelley said one issue with reimbursements was that, unlike Batson or Le Bonheur, Children’s had been designated an out-of-network provider by United and Magnolia, which means neither was contractually bound to reimburse the hospital at a set rate for identical services.
+In a conversation with Mississippi Today last week, Kelley said one issue with reimbursements was that, unlike Batson or Le Bonheur, Children’s had been designated an out-of-network provider by United and Magnolia, which means the insurer was not contractually bound to reimburse the hospital at the same rate as in network insurers.
 And, he said, they often didn’t.